-(1) The term and revolver contractual rates consisted of a 0.46%, three-month floating Eurodollar base rate plus a margin of 1.50%.
+(1) The term and revolver contractual rates consisted of a 0.36%, three-month floating Eurodollar base rate plus a margin of 1.50%.
 However, the Company has an interest rate swap contract which converts the floating Eurodollar base rates to a fixed base rate on \$200.0 million of borrowings (see below).
-As a result, the Company's effective annual interest rate on its total debt outstanding as of June 30, 2012 was approximately 3.62%.
+As a result, the effective annual interest rate on the total debt outstanding under the 2010 Credit Facility, including the effect of the swap, was 3.76% as of September 30, 2012 and December 31, 2011.